-Growing green beans is a great choice for beginners because there are very few problems with pests.
+Growing carrots is a great choice for beginners because there are very few problems with pests.
 However, it’s always important to know about potential issues.

 The most common diseases include: Alternaria blight, and cercospora blight.
 Both of these diseases are caused by overcrowding and too much water on the leaves.
 Be sure there is enough air flow between plants.

 The most common pests include: carrot rust flies and wire worms.
 Both pests tend to be kept at bay by crop rotation every few years.
 Companion herbs can also help deter pests.